kodolinija/stardeus-website/docs/pages/eula.md

 ## END USER LICENCE AGREEMENT

-This is a legal contract between you and MB Kodo Linija ("Kodo Linija") regarding the game titled Stardeus (the "Game").
-You will be bound by this contract if you install or use the Game.
-If you don't agree, then you are not allowed to install or use the Game.
+This is a legal contract between you and MB Kodo Linija ("Kodo Linija") regarding Stardeus (the "Game").
+You will be bound by this contract if you install or play the Game.
+If you don't agree with this contract, then you cannot install or play the Game.

 ### License

-Kodo Linija grants you a limited, non-exclusive, non-transferable, non-sublicensable licence to install and use the Game on your own computer, only for your own personal purposes.
-Kodo Linija retains all other rights in connection with the Game and all intellectual property in it.
+Kodo Linija grants you a limited, non-exclusive, non-transferable, non-sublicensable licence to install and play the Game on your own computer, only for your own personal purposes.
+Kodo Linija retains all other rights the Game and all intellectual property in it.

 ### Privacy

-We respect your privacy and only collect, use and disclose your personal information as described in our Privacy Policy https://stardeusgame.com/privacy/
+We respect your privacy.
+Please read the Privacy Policy for more details: https://stardeusgame.com/privacy/

 ### Disclaimer